 We are committed to working in an open and transparent way.
 We want to celebrate success where appropriate and encourage objective assessment of our work.
 We are ready to be held to account and scrutinised by funders, members, the wider international development sector and beyond.

-Bond's work is funded by member subscriptions, income generated through paid-for service, and grants, including strategic funding from the Department for International Development (DFID) and the Bill & Melinda Gates Foundation.
+Bond’s work is funded by member subscriptions, income generated through paid-for service, and grants, including strategic funding from UK aid through the Department for International Development (DFID) and the Bill & Melinda Gates Foundation.
 If you would like to see a copy of our Ethical Fundraising Policy please contact us.